Clozapine: Hypersalivation

-Hypersalivation, or the excessive production of saliva, is one of the most common adverse effects of clozapine (30-80%).
+Hypersalivation, or the excessive production of saliva, is one of the most common adverse effects of clozapine (30–80%).
 The saliva production is especially bothersome at night and first thing in the morning, as the immobility of sleep precludes the normal clearance of saliva by swallowing that occurs throughout the day.
 While clozapine is a muscarinic antagonist at the M1, M2, M3, and M5 receptors, clozapine is a full agonist at the M4 subset.
-Because M4 is highly expressed in the salivary gland, its M4 agonist activity is thought to be responsible for hypersalivation.
-Clozapine-induced hypersalivation is likely a dose-related phenomenon, and tends to be worse when first starting the medication.
+Because M4 is highly expressed in the salivary gland, its M4 agonist activity is thought to be responsible for hypersalivation. clozapine-induced hypersalivation is likely a dose-related phenomenon, and tends to be worse when first starting the medication.
 Besides decreasing the dose or slowing the initial dose titration, other interventions that have shown some benefit include systemically absorbed anticholinergic medications such as hyoscine, diphenhydramine and topical anticholinergic medications like ipratropium bromide.
 Mild hypersalivation may be managed by sleeping with a towel over the pillow at night.

 Central nervous system

 CNS side effects include drowsiness, vertigo, headache, tremor, syncope, sleep disturbances, nightmares, restlessness, akinesia, agitation, seizures, rigidity, akathisia, confusion, fatigue, insomnia, hyperkinesia, weakness, lethargy, ataxia, slurred speech, depression, myoclonic jerks, and anxiety.
 Rarely seen are delusions, hallucinations, delirium, amnesia, libido increase or decrease, paranoia and irritability, abnormal EEG, worsening of psychosis, paresthesia, status epilepticus, and obsessive compulsive symptoms.
-Similar to other antipsychotics clozapine rarely has been known to cause neuroleptic malignant syndrome.
+Similar to other antipsychotics, clozapine rarely has been known to cause neuroleptic malignant syndrome.

 Urinary incontinence

 Clozapine is linked to urinary incontinence, though its appearance may be under-recognized.
+This side-effect may be amendable to bethanechol.

-Withdrawal effects
+Withdrawal

 Abrupt withdrawal may lead to cholinergic rebound effects, such as indigestion, diarrhea, nausea/vomiting, overabundance of saliva, profuse sweating, insomnia, and agitation.
 Abrupt withdrawal can also cause severe movement disorders, catatonia, and psychosis.
 Doctors have recommended that patients, families, and caregivers be made aware of the symptoms and risks of abrupt withdrawal of clozapine.
 When discontinuing clozapine, gradual dose reduction is recommended to reduce the intensity of withdrawal effects.